mozhdeh-farhadi/k8s_in_python/README.md

 ```
 python main.py
 ```
-A list of options will be displayed, you can exit the program by typing :q.
+A list of options will be displayed, you can exit the program by typing ':q'.
 ### To get the list of Pods:
 Type in the terminal 1
 ### To get the list of containers of a Pod: